louispires/VisionGate/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments